M-O-P-D/popm/README.md

 ![screenshot](./doc/screenshot.png)

-## Installation

-TODO...

 ## Developer Setup

-popm is written in python3.
+`popm` is written in python3.
 Use of a virtualenv or similar is recommended, but not essential.
+A [Dockerfile](./Dockerfile) is provided for containerisation and deployment.

+### Native

 Firstly, install dependencies